Account setup with modern authentication in Exchange Online

 Summary: How users with modern authentication-enabled accounts can quickly set up their Outlook for iOS and Android accounts in Exchange Online.

-Users with modern authentication-enabled accounts (Office 365 accounts or on-premises accounts leveraging hybrid modern authentication) have two ways to set up their own Outlook for iOS and Android accounts: AutoDetect and single sign-on.
-In addition, Outlook for iOS and Android also offers IT administrators the ability to "push" account configurations to their Office 365 users, and to control whether Outlook for iOS and Android supports personal accounts.
+Users with modern authentication-enabled accounts (Microsoft 365 or Office 365 accounts or on-premises accounts leveraging hybrid modern authentication) have two ways to set up their own Outlook for iOS and Android accounts: AutoDetect and single sign-on.
+In addition, Outlook for iOS and Android also offers IT administrators the ability to "push" account configurations to their Microsoft 365 and Office 365 users, and to control whether Outlook for iOS and Android supports personal accounts.

 Modern authentication is an umbrella term for a combination of authentication and authorization methods.
 These include:

 Authorization methods: Microsoft's implementation of Open Authorization (OAuth).

 Modern authentication is enabled through the use of the Active Directory Authentication Library (ADAL).
 ADAL-based authentication is what Outlook for iOS and Android uses to access Exchange Online mailboxes in Microsoft 365 or Office 365.
 ADAL authentication, used by Office apps on both desktop and mobile devices, involves users signing in directly to Azure Active Directory, which is the identity provider for Microsoft 365 and Office 365, instead of providing credentials to Outlook.